Silicon Valley Software Engineer

 Mountain View, CA

-Using bleeding-edge technology, I'm looking to design and implement web-based solutions to all your problems.
+Using bleeding-edge Unix/Linux technologies, I'm looking to design and implement full stack solutions to all your problems.

 |C/C++||1987-Present||Known to dream in C.|

 |Python||1996-1998, 2010-Present||In-house development utilities.
 Embedded Python Runtime into a larger application to allow end-user scripting.
 Got back into Python in 2010 after joining Luminate to support their Django-driven website.|

 |Perl||2006-Present||Perl is not evil if you agree that writing readable, maintainable Perl is a Good Thing.
 PerlGolf can be fun, it's just a crime to commit it.|

 |PHP||2000-Present||Smarty templates, PEAR, Zend engine C/C++ extensions, session management, LAMP solutions.
 Comfortable rebuilding mod_php with support for bigmath, gdlib, CURL, SQLite, or custom extensions.|